Sustainability Funding Opportunity

 Health researchers whose operating grant renewal applications to a Tri-Council agency fall close to the agency’s funding competition cut-off, but are not funded often intend to re-apply at the earliest possible opportunity.
 Submission of successful reapplications often occurs within a year of the time of their original application, but this can leave a gap of funding.
 Funding interruption as a result of an unsuccessful operating grant renewal application to a Tri-Council agency can have a significant and long-lasting negative impact on the progress of research.

 To address this funding gap, and to help sustain ongoing high quality research activity that maintains and improves Alberta-based researchers’ competitiveness, AIHS is providing bridge funding support through a Sustainability Fund block grant to the University of Alberta, the University of Calgary, and the University of Lethbridge.

-To watch Pam Valentine, PhD, Vice President, Research & Innovation describe the Sustainability Fund, see her video presentation here.
+To watch Dr. Pam Valentine, Chief Operating Officer, describe the Sustainability Funding Opportunity, see her video presentation here.

 The goals of this Sustainability Funding Opportunity are to increase the competitiveness of Alberta’s health researchers in obtaining federal health research funding and help maintain the critical capacity of the wide spectrum of highly skilled people within the academic and clinical health research environment.

-The Sustainability Funding Program will not supplement existing grants or cover shortfalls in approved grant support.
+The Sustainability Funding Opportunity will not supplement existing grants or cover shortfalls in approved grant support.

-Total value: The maximum amount that can be provided to an individual grant from the AIHS Sustainability Funding Program is $50,000.
+Total value: The maximum amount that can be provided to an individual grant from the AIHS Sustainability Funding Opportunity is $50,000.

 Term: Up to one year (12 months).
-The Sustainability Funding Program support allocated for an individual grant will not be renewable.
+Sustainability Funding allocated for an individual grant will not be renewable.